 Reef 2050 Vision

-The updated Plan’s vision for the Reef in 2050 is: The Great Barrier Reef is sustained as a living natural and cultural wonder of the world.
+The draft updated Plan’s vision for the Reef in 2050 is: The Great Barrier Reef is sustained as a living natural and cultural wonder of the world.

 It includes a greater focus on climate change and its impact on the Reef.
 It also focusses on addressing local and regional pressures over which people in Australia and Queensland have direct control: land-based run-off, coastal development and direct human use of the Reef.

-The updated Plan includes a set of Indigenous heritage goals which will be further considered, integrated and progressed in partnership with Traditional Owners.
+The draft updated Plan includes a set of Indigenous heritage goals which will be further considered, integrated and progressed in partnership with Traditional Owners.
 It seeks to empower communities to take stronger action to protect the Reef.

 The Reef 2050 Integrated Monitoring and Reporting Program is a key part of the Reef 2050 Plan — moving forward the monitoring program will track the progress of the Reef 2050 Plan’s outcomes and targets.